 - Read my notes above on my thoughts about salted vs unsalted butter.
 I personally prefer unsalted so I can season it myself.
 Use whatever you prefer and like the taste of.

-- It might seem like a lot of sage but I like each person to get at least 6 leaves each.
+- It might seem like a lot of sage but I like each person to get around 5 leaves each.

 - There are extra ingredients you can add to make it even more delicious.
 Black pepper, lemon zest or nuts add an extra wow factor.